WingsDao/wings-light-bridge/README.md

  - token symbol (3-5 characters)
  - token decimals

-You also will be able to choose the network where you're going to deploy your contracts (`DefaultToken` and `Bridge`) (in case you want to make test deploy).

 *NOTE: Save bridge contract address, you will need it later.*

 ## Forecasting